Supreme Court severs part of non-compete clause to leave an enforceable restriction

 - removing the offending words does not generate a major change in the overall effect of all the post-termination restrictions in the contract.

 Restrictions on what an employee can do after their employment terminates are enforceable if they are:

 - designed to protect a legitimate business interest of the employer, such as their relationship with clients or their confidential information; and

 - reasonable.
 This means that they must give no more protection than is necessary to protect the employer’s business interests.

-Mrs Tillman’s restrictions
+What were Mrs Tillman’s restrictions?

-Mrs Tillman was a employed by head hunters Egon Zehnder (EZ) and looked after EZ’s clients in the financial services sector.
+Mrs Tillman was employed by head hunters Egon Zehnder (EZ) and looked after EZ’s clients in the financial services sector.
 She had a distinguished career in investment banking before joining EZ to focus on high level executive recruitment.